12 Body Language Secrets To Make You A Successful Yacht Broker

 In his amazing book ‘Brainfluence, 100 Ways to Persuade and Convince Consumers with Neuromarketing ‘Roger Dooley emphasizes a lot on the importance to appeal to the 5 senses during the buying experience.

-Sight: logo, product design, color, font, environment; Sound: music, product sounds; Taste: edible favors/gifts; Smell: environmental aroma, product aroma; Touch: product surface and shape, marketing materials, environment surfaces.
+Sight: logo, product design, color, font, environment; Sound: music, product sounds; Taste: edible favors/gifts; Smell: environmental aroma, product aroma; Touch: product surface and shape, marketing materials, environmental surfaces.

 When it comes to sensory branding, the ultimate champion is Starbucks.
 They built all their stores on an elaborate experience of the 5 senses and transformed a $1 commodity product (cup of coffee) into a $5 mini luxury experience.